Multichannel Healthcare Marketing: How to Make It Work for You

 A Host of Channels Are Available

 Emerging technologies continue to open up more communication channels than ever before.
 15 years ago, the usual suspects were TV, radio, print, or in person visits.
-Now, a plastic surgeon in Miami is marketing by sharing patients’ before and after photos on Instagram and Snapchat!
+Now, an ophthalmologist with the alter ego of Dr. Glaucomflecken makes educational and satirical skits in his free time for his large fanbase on YouTube and Instagram.

 We only have so much time and resources.
 So we need to pick the right combination of channels that generates business and satisfies our audience.